 On the other hand, a condenser microphone shares a similar working principle as a capacitor.
 The diaphragm is placed close to a metal plate.
 When the two are charged with static current, the diaphragm, usually made of thin metal, starts to vibrate producing an electric current that mimics the sound being produced.

 Q2: How Far Should I Be From a Condenser Microphone?

 Whether it’s singing, podcasting, or voice-over recording, maintaining proper distance or proximity from your microphone is usually very important.
-In most cases, vocals are considered to be high-frequency sounds which are normally directional.
+In most cases, vocals are considered to be high-frequency sounds that are normally directional.
 This means that the further away you are from the microphone, or maybe if you happen to turn your head away from the mic, the more the microphone

 will struggle to capture your voice.
 This results in a dull sound being produced.

 Therefore, to maintain proper sound consistency, you should position your condenser mic about 6-14-inches away from your mouth.
 On the other hand, coming too close to the mic’s diaphragm isn’t recommended either.
 Since these mics are too sensitive, there will be a lot of boominess and distortion in your voice.
 In this case, you can use a pop filter for assistance.

 In simple terms, phantom power is the amount of DC voltage that’s needed to power your condenser microphone.
 In most cases, this DC voltage ranges from +48V, and its mostly derived from your audio interface or preamp.